dashapetrova/ma_NER/data/recs_not_reranked/README.md

-# ma_NER
+First sample collection is recommendations based on UMLS NER.
-Recommendation system based on NER
+Second sample collection is recommendations based on UMLS+BERT NER.
-(data is still being uploaded)
+Both are not reranked and formatted for reranking by Pyserini.